Best UV Sterilizer Reviews - Find What Works And What Is Affordable

 - Large - they are best in sump and basement/fishroom setups

-Best For: Large aquariums with sumps or canister filters.
+Best For: A large fish tank with sumps or canister filters.
 Ideal for ponds

 3. Bloom Clean UV Sterilizer - Cheap UV Clarifier For Small Tanks